-Step 2 Click Reboot to reboot the device.
+- Step 1 Click Administration > Reboot. - Step 2 Click Reboot to reboot the device.
 A pop-up will appear to confirm reboot.
-Click OK with IP addresses associated with
+Click OK

 Since any unsaved information in the Running Configuration is discarded at reboot, you must click Save to preserve the current configuration across the boot process.
 If the Save option isn't displayed, the Running Configuration matches the Startup Configuration and no action is necessary.